 PRO-TIP: When the meringue touches the edges of the pan, it’ll rise higher since it can use the edges to climb.
 If the meringue doesn’t touch the edges, it’ll grow then shrink as it cools.

-Buttery cookie dough meets gooey marshmallow, melty chocolate chips, and brown sugar meringue – need I say more?
-These Mud Hen Bars taste like a dream and are extra impressive to boot.
-They’ll quickly become your new favorite dessert.
+Buttery cookie dough meets gooey marshmallow, melty chocolate chips, and brown sugar meringue.
+These Mud Hen Bars will quickly become your new favorite dessert.

 Prep Time: 15 minutes